woodser/monero-ts/docs/getting_started_guide/getting_started.md

 ## The essential monero-javascript program template

-Every monero-javascript program must have two essential components:
+Most monero-javascript programs need to have two essential components:
 1. A "require" statement to import the monero-javascript library:
 ```require("monero-javascript");```
 2. An asynchronous "main" function to handle all monero-javascript operations
 ```async mainFunction() {}```

+Note that the asynchronous "main" function may be uncecessary and undesireble in a few rare cases.
+However, for the purposes of this guide and under the majority of circumstances, monero-javascript code should run in an asynchronous function, because all of the monero-javascript methods run asynchronously.

-These requirements inform the design of a basic script template that serves as the foundation of every monero-javascript program.
-You should create and save a copy of this template program:
+Create and save a copy of this template program:
 1. Open the text editor or IDE of your choice and create a new, blank file.
 2. Type the following code into the file:
 ```